-We believe our capital expenditures, excluding cash paid for acquisitions, for fiscal 2017 will be approximately \$9,900.
+We believe our capital expenditures, excluding cash paid for acquisitions, for fiscal 2017 will be approximately \$11,000.
 The significant decrease in projected capital expenditures in fiscal 2017 as compared to fiscal 2016 is the result of the completion of the renovation and expansion of our new Bronx, NY and Las Vegas, NV distribution facilities.
 Recurring capital expenditures will be financed with cash generated from operations and borrowings under our ABL Facility.
 Our planned capital projects will provide both new and expanded facilities and improvements to our technology that we believe will produce increased efficiency and the capacity to continue to support the growth of our customer base.
 Future investments and acquisitions will be financed through either internally generated cash flow, borrowings under our senior secured credit facilities in place at the time of the potential investment or acquisition or through the issuance of equity or debt securities, including, but not limited to, longer-term, fixed-rate debt securities and shares of our common stock.

 On June 27, 2016, the Company acquired substantially all the assets of MT Food, a specialty food distributor based out of Chicago, IL.
-The purchase price for the transaction was \$21,500, of which, \$21,000 was paid in cash at closing and an additional \$500 payable eighteen months after the closing date.
-The selling price may be increased by an additional \$500 provided certain performance metrics are met in the post-acquisition period.
+The aggregate cash purchase price for the transaction at acquisition date was \$21,000, exclusive of an additional \$500 payable eighteen months after the closing date and an earnout of \$500, paid during the second quarter of fiscal 2017.
+The final aggregate purchase price will be subject to the impact of a customary net working capital true-up.
 The acquisition was paid for with cash on hand and drawdown of our delayed draw term loan facility.